Drew72-ita/UTXOscope/README.md

 [![Watch the video](https://img.youtube.com/vi/meTtSqal6y8/hqdefault.jpg)](https://youtu.be/meTtSqal6y8)

-This will process about one day of data in 15 minutes on a low-powered device like a Raspibolt.
+This will process about one day of data in 15 minutes on bitcoin core setups like Raspibolt.

 ![Description of image](fig01.jpg)